-We propose strategies for fairer and more sustainable fisheries management, with a view to benefiting fish stocks and the coastal communities that depend on them.
+We advocate for fairer, healthier and more sustainable fisheries, to benefit marine life and the millions of coastal people that depend on them.

-From smallscale octopus to industrial tuna fisheries, our work has guided new fisheries legislation at national and international levels.
+From small-scale octopus to artisanal shark and industrial tuna fisheries, our work has guided new fisheries legislation at local, national and international levels.

-We advocate on behalf of traditional fishing communities to promote a rights-based approach to fisheries management.
+We work on behalf of traditional fishing communities to promote a rights-based approach to fisheries management.